ZankoMohammadzadeh/Toss/README.md

 # CoinToss
-I've implementing a funny game in Solidity which called CoinToss.
+I've implemented a funny game in Solidity which called CoinToss.

 Let's play it...